bitshifter/glam-rs/README.md

   optimizations that may not be identical to other platforms. **Intermediate libraries should not use this feature and defer the decision to the final binary build**.
-* `core-simd` - enables SIMD support via the [portable simd] module.
-This is an unstable feature which requires a nightly Rust toolchain and `std` support.

 [cuda alignment]: https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#built-in-vector-types